Everything You Need to Know About an Audit Trail

 Audit trails are vital for both small, growing, and large businesses.

 The first advantage that business owners realize with audit trails is fraud prevention.
 Creating an inclusive audit trail is a component of your business’s internal controls.
-By documenting each person that works on the project and the actions taken, employees will be less likely to commit fraud as the likelihood of being caught is heightened.
+By documenting each person who works on the project and the actions taken, employees will be less likely to commit fraud as the likelihood of being caught is heightened.

 Additionally, audit trails lead to smoother outside review services, such as a review and audit.
 When a third party can see the path of transactions and documents, they will have fewer questions for management and will be more likely to issue you a clean opinion.
 Fewer questions translate to reduced costs since the professionals won’t need to spend as much time tracing the document to the different stages.